kjwilder/4equals10/README.md

   - The number of reorderings (permutations) of four digits is bounded by and on the order of `10^4 = 10,000`.
   - The number of ways to choose three arithmetic operators is `4^3 = 64`.
-  - Their are at most five meaningful ways to add a single pair of parentheses to an equation with four digits and three arithmetic operators.
+  - There are at most five meaningful ways to add a single pair of parentheses to an equation with four digits and three arithmetic operators.
   - Putting the above points together, there are no more than about 3 million equations that python would need to eval in order to determine a solution